The Hole Argument

 Correspondingly, when we spread the metric and matter fields differently over a manifold of events, we are now assigning metrical and material properties in different ways to the events of the manifold.
 For example, imagine that a galaxy passes through some event E in the hole.
 After the hole transformation, this galaxy might not pass through that event.
 For the manifold substantivalist, this must be a matter of objective physical fact: either the galaxy passes through E or not.
 The two distributions represent two physically distinct possibilities.

-That is, manifold substantivalists must deny an equivalence inspired by Leibniz’ taunt and is thus named after him:
+That is, manifold substantivalists must (it seems) deny an equivalence inspired by Leibniz’ taunt which is thus named after him:

 Leibniz Equivalence.
 If two distributions of fields are related by a smooth transformation, then they represent the same physical systems.

-illustrates the essential idea of Leibniz equivalence through an analogy with different map projections of the Earth’s surface.
+The supplementary document Visualizing Leibniz Equivalence Through Map Projections illustrates the essential idea of Leibniz Equivalence through an analogy with different map projections of the Earth’s surface.

 (a) Observational verification.
-We have already noticed that the two distributions are observationally equivalent.
-So the substantivalist must insist that it makes a physical difference as to whether the galaxy passes through event E or not.
-But no observation can tell us if we are in a world in which the galaxy passes through event E or misses event E, for universes with either are observationally equivalent.
+The substantivalist must insist that it makes a physical difference whether the galaxy passes through event \(E\) or not.
+But we have already noticed that the two distributions are observationally equivalent: no observation can tell us if we are in a world in which the galaxy passes through event \(E\) or misses event \(E\).

 It might be a little hard to see from Figure 6 that the two distributions are observationally equivalent.
 In the first distribution on the left, the middle galaxy moves in what looks like a straight line and stays exactly at the spatial midpoint between the galaxies on either side.
 In the second distribution on the right, all that seems to be undone.
 The galaxy looks like it accelerates in taking a swerve to the right, so that it moves closer to the galaxy on its right.